The Zero-Trust

 LangChain, AutoGen, CrewAI, custom — governed equally with one ENV variable.

-Governance is invisible to agent code and end users.
+Governance is designed to be invisible to agent code and end users.

 ↳ Before vs. After